 This higher cadence monitoring of plan vs actual will help you more quickly identify execution gaps that threaten goal achievement or where the plans need to be revised.
 Team members will have confidence they’re working on the right things and that their work matters.
 See what the team can achieve with a consistent, outcome-focused execution framework.

 P.S.
-Workboard is a great way to communicate goals, define workstreams, assign deliverables, and automate status reporting – you’ll have a structured execution model and real transparency with less effort from everyone.
-You can try it for free or learn more here.
+WorkBoard is a great way to communicate OKRs, define workstreams, assign deliverables, and automate status reporting – you’ll have a structured execution model and real transparency with less effort from everyone.
+You can learn more here.